clusterpedia-io/website/content/en/docs/concepts/collection-resource.md

 weight: 10
 ---

-In order to find different resource types at one time, Clusterpedia provides a new resource: `Collection Resource`.
+In order to query multiple types of resources at once, Clusterpedia provides a new resource: `Collection Resource`.

-`Collection Resource` is composed of different resources that can be retrieved by types and paginated uniformly.
+`Collection Resource` is composed of different resource types that can be retrieved and paginated uniformly.

-**What collection resources are supported by the Clusterpedia depends on the `storage layer`.** For example, the `built-in storage layer` temporarily only supports the `workloads` collection resource, which is used to represent workloads.
+**What Collection Resources are supported by the Clusterpedia depends on the `Storage Layer`.** For example, the `Default Storage Layer` temporarily only supports the `workloads`, which is used to represent workloads.
 ```bash
 kubectl get collectionresources
 ```